CortexFoundation/tech-doc/apple-demo.md

 `Object` - The transaction object

-- `from`: `DATA`, 20 Bytes - The address the transaction is send from.
+- `from`: `DATA`, 20 Bytes - The address the transaction is sent from.
 - `to`: `DATA`, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
 - `gas`: `QUANTITY` - (optional) Integer of the gas provided for the transaction execution.
 It will return unused gas.
 - `gasPrice`: `QUANTITY` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas